DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Experiments

 \paragraph{Results}

-The results are shown in Table~\ref{tab:realWorld}.
-As we can see, for different datasets and different evaluation metrics, the relative performance of each method can be different.
-This shows the diversity of these datasets and that different models may benefit from dataset-specific structure in different ways.
-However, DynaConF achieves the best performance more often than all the other baselines.
-Where it does not outperform, its performance is competitive consistently, unlike the baselines, whose relative performance (compared to others) varies significantly across datasets.
-We also note that our full model, DynaConF, which adapts to changes in the conditional distribution consistently outperforms our ablated model, StatiConF, which only models a static conditional distribution, except for electricity, where the performance is similar.
-This shows the effectiveness of modeling the dynamic changes in the conditional distribution.
-Further results, including CRPS$_{\Sigma}$, and standard deviations of MSE and CRPS are in Appendix~\ref{sec:additionalResults}.
+The results are shown in Table~\ref{tab:realWorldCRPS}~and~\ref{tab:realWorldMSE}.
+We note that CRPS is only applicable to the probabilistic forecasting methods.
+As we can see, the relative performance of each method differs across datasets and evaluation metrics.
+This shows that different models may benefit from dataset-specific structure in different ways.
+However, DynaConF achieves the best or closest-to-the-best performance more often than the baselines.
+Where it does not outperform, its performance is consistently competitive.
+We also note that our full model (DynaConF), which adapts to changes in the conditional distribution, performs either similarly or better than our ablated model (StatiConF), which itself differs from the baselines due to its explicit modeling of time-invariant conditional distributions.
+Full results including standard deviations can be found in Appendix~\ref{sec:additionalResults}.